 What if you want to do both?
 This is the ideal situation, and it’s called scalable (or manageable) growth.
 When you achieve scalable growth, you can reach numerical goals without consistently spending more money or putting in more hours.
 As a result, there’s plenty of resources available to reach for even bigger goals.

 Businesses that grow successfully know what they do best, what they could be doing better, and which elements have been most integral to their success thus far.
-You can find out if your business meets this criterion by asking yourself a series of highly specific questions.
+You can determine if your business meets this criterion by asking yourself a series of highly specific questions.

 These questions also address the needs of your current and potential customers.
 No initiative is worth pursuing if you aren’t sure your target audience will respond accordingly.